johngoddard/Speechify/docs/redux-structure.md

 * `followUser`
   0. invoked from `UserIndexItem` follow button
   0. `POST /api/user_follows` is called
-  0. `addUserFollow` is set as the success callback.
+  0. `toggleUserFollow` is set as the success callback.

 * `unfollowUser`
   0. invoked from `PlaylistTracksIndexItem` unfollow button
-  0. `DELETE /api/playlist_songs/:id` is called
+  0. `DELETE /api/user_follows/:id` is called
-  0. `removePlaylistTrack` is set as the success callback.
+  0. `toggleUserFollow` is set as the success callback.

 ### Follows API Response Actions